 How Much Do Bow Windows Cost?

-One of the first things that you should do before you make a decision on your house is to calculate the cost.
-You can always call a few companies and get quotes, but there is also a baseline that you can go off of.
+The first thing you should do before deciding on your home is to calculate the cost.
+You can always call a few companies and get quotes, but there is also a baseline that you can go off.

-An accurate range for the installation of bow windows is between $2000 and $5000.
-The labor will cost a few hundred in itself but delivery and primarily the cost of the windows and hardware will be the biggest cost factor.
+An accurate range for installation is between $2,000 and $5,000.
+The labor will cost a few hundred, but delivery and the cost of the windows and hardware will be significant factors.

-This can change depending on the quality of the windows you get, if you are adding in demolition, and the compatibility of the place you chose to install said windows.
-Bay windows are also said to be cheaper than bow windows due to the straight lines.
+The price can change depending on the window quality.
+If you are adding demolition and the compatibility where you chose to install the windows.
+Bay windows are cheaper than bow windows due to their straight lines.

-Repairing old bow windows should cost much more than $1000, unless they are in really bad condition.
+Depending on their condition, repairing bow windows should cost more than $1,000.
 A more likely estimate is $500 as you’re mostly just paying for the labor rather than materials.
-Windows are expensive!

-There are even some bow window repairs that you can do yourself.
-Especially if you have experience with windows in general.
-The most common types of bow window repairs are broken windows and stability support.
+There are bow window repairs you can do yourself.
+Especially if you have experience with windows.
+The most common types of bow window repairs are broken windows and stability support issues.